 Claytonia flowering typically begins in April, but this depends on the location and weather.
 It grows about 3 to 6 inches (8-15 cm.) tall and produces small, star-shaped blooms that are white to pink with pink veins.

 Spring beauty is a pretty, delicate wildflower that brightens up spring gardens.
 The flowers open up in sunny weather and stay closed on cloudy days.
 If you live in spring beauty’s range, look for it as a sign that spring has arrived, but also consider using it as a cultivated garden element.

 How to Care for Spring Beauty Flowers

 Claytonia spring beauty prefers rich, moist soil.
 To grow these flowers in your garden or naturalized area, plant the tubers, or corms, in the fall.
-Space them about three inches (7.6 cm.) apart and deep.
+Space them about 3 inches (8 cm.) apart and deep.

 Spring beauty prefers dappled sunlight and partial shade, but it will tolerate full sun.
 A forested area is best for growing, but as long as you water them adequately, these plants will grow in a sunny bed.

-You can also Claytonia as an integrated part of a lawn, like crocuses and other early spring bulbs.
-In a shady area where grass is difficult to grow, these flowers make a nice component of ground cover.
+You can also use Claytonia as an integrated part of a lawn, like crocuses and other early spring bulbs.
+In a shady area where grass is difficult to grow, these flowers make a nice component of groundcover.
 Don’t rely on it solely to cover an area, though, as the foliage will die back in summer.